-Looking for some dysphagia-friendly recipe inspiration for yourself or a loved one?
-Master of Speech Pathology students at Griffith University recently released a free cookbook for those with the common condition.
+Are you looking for some dysphagia-friendly recipe inspiration for yourself or a loved one?
+Master of Speech Pathology students at Griffith University recently released a free cookbook for people with the common condition.

 Beyond the Blender: Dysphagia Made Easy has 30 easy recipes that cater for soft, minced and moist, and puree diets.
-Griffith University researcher Simone Howells, who oversaw the book, says it is designed to help people with the swallowing problem continue to enjoy mealtimes and social eating.
+Griffith University researcher Simone Howells, who oversaw the book, says it is designed to help people with dysphagia continue to enjoy mealtimes and social eating.

 “It’s our hope that these recipes can be enjoyed not only by people with dysphagia, but also those around them so that everyone is sitting down to the same meal and the stigma of living with dysphagia is a thing of the past,” Howells says.